 Manual or automated (using a scheduling tool) and optimized solutions require different levels of resources to support.
 Automated scheduling tools can display resource availability with calendars, skills and territory.
 This kind of solution allows firms to easily drag and drop work orders and tasks onto technicians’ calendars that dispatch the jobs and send electronic notifications.

 However, picking the right resources with the right skills, parts and route requires an optimized solution, which needs a different level of support.
-Unfortunately, a lot of people expect all scheduling software to magically give them the best possible solution.
+Unfortunately, a lot of people expect all field service scheduling software to magically give them the best possible solution.
 They wrongfully assume that they don’t have to figure anything else out.

 However, scheduling systems in general are becoming more affordable for small- and medium-sized businesses, according to the Service Management Online article.
 And the benefits often outweigh any potential business disruptions that occur when implementing a scheduling solution.